FBB0/cpswarm/path_planning/swarm-functions/area_division/README.md

 # area_division
-This package is based on the area_division package from cpswarm (https://github.com/cpswarm/swarm_functions/tree/noetic-devel/area_division) and has been adapted by group 13 for RO47007 Multidisciplinary Project 2023-2024 of the TU Delft.
+This package is based on the area_division package from cpswarm (https://github.com/cpswarm/swarm_functions/tree/noetic-devel/area_division) and has been adapted by group 13 and group 15 for RO47007 Multidisciplinary Project 2023-2024 of the TU Delft.

-This package was adapted by Felipe Bononi Bello (fbononibello@gmail.com).
+This package was adapted by Felipe Bononi Bello (fbononibello@gmail.com) and Ming Da Yang (m.d.yang@student.tudelft.nl).

 This package divides the available environment area among multiple robots in a swarm.